MFA Candidate, DRD | Graduate Associate

 In her research and practice, Dominique works to bridge two worlds: formal, institutionalized knowledge that dictates our current systems of living and intuitive, ancestral action/wisdom which invites us to restore an authentic connection to our environment.
 Nature, tradition, spirituality and education are pillars to her research, which weaves different realities into coexistence.
 She centers design thinking as a lens to understand, dream and reshape the different futures we can collaboratively build upon this Earth.

-Her previous and current work include designing and consulting for sustainability within the fashion industry, teaching art and fashion at a K-12 environment, facilitating ancestral soap making skills workshops, and starting a wellness company, Circular Bodies, which offers accessible and healthy home and body wellness, while utilizing circular design and production practices.
+Her previous and current work include designing and consulting for sustainability within the fashion industry, teaching design at different educational settings, facilitating ancestral soap making skills workshops, and starting a wellness company, Circular Bodies, which offers accessible and healthy home and body wellness, while utilizing circular design and production practices.